opencryptoki/openssl-ibmca/README.md

 ```

 This will configure, build and install the package in a default location,
 which is `/usr/local/lib`.
-It means that the libibmca.so will be installed in
+It means that the ibmca.so will be installed in
-`/usr/local/lib/libibmca.so` by default.
+`/usr/local/lib/ibmca.so` by default.
 If you want to install it anywhere
 else, run "configure" passing the new location via prefix argument, for
 example: